emilyvertosick/Statistics-Course/docs/05-week5.md

 At the bottom of the `summary` readout there are a few miscellaneous tidbits:

-- The "p-value" next to the "F-statistic" on the last line tells you whether, as a whole, your model, including the constant and three variables, is a statistically significant predictor.
+- The "p value" next to the "F-statistic" on the last line tells you whether, as a whole, your model, including the constant and three variables, is a statistically significant predictor.

 - The "Multiple R-squared" value (often referred to as just "r squared") tells you how good a predictor it is on a scale from 0 to 1.
 We’ll discuss the meaning of r squared in more detail, but it is defined as the proportion of variation that you can explain using your model.